FEWD-4-17-23/curriculum/Exercises and Homework/Lesson 10/01_selector_drill/readme.md

 ** Instructions

+Edit the style.css (and review the index.html)

-For each of the instructions below, create the desired selector and set the property:
+For each of the instructions, create the desired selector and set the property:
 ```
     background-color: brown;
 ```